mauricemach/coffeekup/README.md

       -v, --version      display CoffeeKup version
       -h, --help         display this help message

-See [/examples](http://github.com/mauricemach/coffeekup/tree/master/examples) for complete versions.
+See [/examples](http://github.com/mauricemach/coffeekup/tree/master/examples) for complete versions (you have to run `cake build` first).

 Please note that even though all examples are given in CoffeeScript, you can also use their plain JavaScript counterparts just fine.

 ## Resources